Ranjna Patel: Honours and awards

 In the 2009 New Year Honours, Patel was awarded the Queen's Service Medal, for services to the Indian community.
 In the 2017 New Year Honours, she was appointed an Officer of the New Zealand Order of Merit, for services to health and the Indian community.
 Also in 2017, Patel was the NEXT Woman of the Year in the Business & Innovation category.

 In 2020, Patel received a Community Hero award at the New Zealand Women of Influence Awards, for her work reducing family violence.
 In 2021, she was awarded Innovator of the Year in the New Zealander of the Year Awards.

+In the 2025 King’s Birthday Honours, Patel was promoted to Dame Companion of the New Zealand Order of Merit, for services to ethnic communities, health and family violence prevention.